 Without providing any spoilers I can tell you that this movie is based on some real-life murders that happened in Hollywood.
 You will know of a few names, but some I’m going to look up after I write this.
 There are a lot of obvious and not so obvious Hollywood “easter eggs” in this film and that’s sort of the ‘secret sauce’ that brings all the ingredients together.

 Right now let’s take a moment to put things in perspective.
 This is Tarantino’s 9th film and from what I’ve heard he says he’s only making 10.
-Do you think he’s going to just throw shit at the wall and see if it sticks?
+Do you think he’s going to just throw crap at the wall and see if it sticks?
 In my opinion, this is a parody of Hollywood, almost a mockumentary of sorts.
 But, it can’t solely be defined as such.
 It’s actually much more.

 Just like all Tarantino films, there are dull moments here, but staying true to form those memorable scenes make the 2h 41m run time worth it.
 For instance, remember I said that Leo might be due an Academy Award for this role?
 There are three scenes to look for.

 In one scene Leo’s Rick Dalton is scolding himself after flubbing lines.
-In the second he gives us a surreal account of how actors juggle their own emotions with their lines while staying in character.
+In another he gives us a surreal account of how actors juggle their own emotions with their lines while staying in character.
 In the third, he displays the most believable acting I think I’ve ever seen on film short of Denzel Washington In Glory.
 If you think I’m overreacting with the Academy Award talk, check out what Christoph Waltz did with a Tarantino role.
 TWICE.

 When the credits rolled I didn’t know what to think, but after marinating in the bloody mary and margarita juices for awhile I get it.
 This film is a story about what happens behind the scenes in Tinsel Town.
-Get it.
-“Once Upon A Time” In Hollywood.
+Just stop and analyze the title.
+‘Once Upon A Time’ In Hollywood.
 The parallels between fact and fiction in movies are on display here.
 But, that’s just my opinion.

 For now, I’m going to give this a slightly higher rating than I want to based on the fact that I know the filmmaker’s intent is to make you research film and American history to get the full story.
 That’s pretty ballsy and creative if you ask me.
 I still don’t know what the cigarette was about.